Baptiste68/P5/README.md

 Function – FindSubstitute()
     This function will start the process of finding a substitute.
     This function will use 4 functions:
     -	SelectCategory
-    -	SelectAliment
+    -	SelectFood
-    -	GetListAliment
+    -	GetListFood
-    -	ShowListAliment
+    -	ShowListFood

 Function – SelectCategory